The Trench (film): Plot

-During a meal, Harte informs Winter that their captain has ordered them to issue a night patrol to bomb the German trench and review the status of their defenses.
-Winter chooses Private Beckwith, and the two successfully bomb the trench and capture a German soldier fleeing their attack.
-Beckwith remarks that the Germans appeared to be singing in their trench.
-Though Lance Corporal Dell harasses the German, Daventry speaks to him briefly in German and tells the others that the German is the lucky one - clearly the Germans have not been wiped out as the Colonel said, and they are in good spirits.
+Harte informs Winter that the company commander has ordered a night patrol to bomb the German trench and review the status of their defenses.
+Winter takes Private Beckwith to bomb the trench, and they capture a German soldier trying to flee.
+Lance Corporal Dell harasses the prisoner and Daventry speaks to him briefly in German.
+He tells the platoon that the Germans have clearly not been wiped out as the Colonel said, and are in good spirits.

-On the morning of the attack, Lieutenant Harte informs Winter that another platoon has got lost during the night and that they will be going over in the first wave.
-Winter sends Dell to retrieve the platoon's rum ration, but Dell drops it in shock after seeing a wounded man being carried past and realizes its contents.
-He drinks a large amount before a shell knocks him down and breaks the bottle; he returns to Winter drunk.
-Winter requests Harte relinquish his personal whisky for the men, but he refuses.
-However, as the men line up, the Lieutenant relents and serves them all a share.
-MacFarlane, apparently in good spirits, tells Winter he is afraid to go over the top.
-Winter tells him that he can tell he is the type who will make it, and MacFarlane looks at the stolen picture of the girl he believes he has met from the Post Office.
+On the morning of the attack, Lieutenant Harte informs Winter that because another platoon has got lost during the night, they will be going over in the first wave instead.
+Winter sends Dell to retrieve the platoon's rum ration, but Dell drops it in shock after seeing a wounded man being carried past.
+He drinks a large amount before a shell knocks him down and breaks the bottle and returns to Winter drunk.
+Winter requests Harte relinquish his personal whisky for the men, and after refusing, he relents as the men line up.
+MacFarlane tells Winter he is afraid to go over the top and Winter reassures him he is the type who will make it.
+MacFarlane looks again at the stolen picture of the girl he believes he knows from the Post Office.

-When the men finally do go over the top, Winter is immediately shot in the leg but tries to hide it as he helps MacFarlane out of the trench.
-He is shot several more times and eventually falls back onto MacFarlane, who struggles out of the trench.
-As the men advance across no man's land, they gradually begin to fall, ending with MacFarlane being shot himself.
+The men go over the top into intense gunfire.
+Winter is immediately shot in the leg, tries to hide it as he helps MacFarlane out of the trench, is shot several more times and falls back onto MacFarlane.
+The men struggle out into no man's land where they are shot down, including MacFarlane.